Samsung/tizen-docs/docs/application/tizen-studio/native-tools/batt-historian.md

     $ sdb pull /tmp/battery_dump.txt
     ```

-After you execute the commands, the `batterystats.txt` file is generated in the specified directory using the optional path argument.
+After you execute the commands, the `battery_stats.txt` file is generated in the specified directory using the optional path argument.

 > [!NOTE]
 > If no path is specified, the file gets created in your home directory.